The Flock, Peacock & the Dark Horse in society

 We live under the impression that certain ideas seem to appear out of thin air and manifest themselves into something popular that bursts into a trend.
 In reality, if it wasn’t for the flock to accept the idea, trends would have no chance to develop.
 It is the flock, the majority of our society that fuels something into existence.

-Although this group is compiled of many different individuals, don’t mistaken this to be the human need for society.
+Although this group is compiled of many different individuals, don’t mistake this to be the human need for society.
 Some individuals feel the strength of numbers and choose to be that one element that is part of something big.
-Just because that individual seems to be just one particle of something large, it is important to note that even the smallest particle plays a role on the whole, regardless how small or big the flock is.
+Just because that individual seems to be just one particle of something large, it is important to note that even the smallest particle plays a role on the whole, regardless of how small or big the flock is.

 There will always be the presence of the flock, just like there will be the other two types, within society.
 However, the biggest struggle of the flock is towards the individual members.
 Individuals within the flock may face a feeling of dependency on the entire group.
 This is a feeling that pretty much all of us have experienced throughout our years.